 Students indicating that they are enrolling at the college in order to satisfy program requirements at their home institution (college or university) will be admitted as non-curricular transient students.
 Such students should submit a completed JSRCC Transient Student Approval Form signed by the student's home institution advisor for each semester of enrollment at JSRCC.
 This form ensures transfer of the courses to the home institution program.
-Based on the certification of readiness by the home institution, JSRCC may waive certain placement tests, college transcripts, and prerequisites.
+Based on the certification of readiness by the home institution, JSRCC may waive certain placement tests, as well as not require college transcripts or proof of the completion of certain course prerequisites.